Skip to main content

 Updated today

-Each applicant’s Casper test is evaluated based on both typed and video responses.
-A single combined score is generated, which distributed to the programs to which the applicant has added to their distribution list.
-To receive a valid score, all response sections of the test must be completed.
+Each applicant’s Casper test is evaluated using both their typed and video responses.
+These are combined into a single overall score, which is then distributed to the programs the applicant has added to their distribution list.
+Once the test has started, all sections must be completed.

 Your responses are anonymized before being evaluated.
 Raters do not see any personal information such as your name, age, or photo, only your typed or video responses are presented to them.